nmushino/quarkusrobotshop-ansible/README.md

 # Docs
-Please see the Github Pages Site for complete documentation: [quarkuscoffeeshop.github.io](https://quarkuscoffeeshop.github.io)
+Please see the Github Pages Site for complete documentation: [quarkusrobotshop.github.io](https://quarkusrobotshop.github.io)

 QuarkusCoffeeshop Install
 =========

 _NOTE:_ Ansible must be installed https://docs.ansible.com/ansible/latest/installation_guide/index.html

-The QuarkusCoffeeshop Ansbile Role performs a basic installation that includes the microservices for a coffeeshop, installation of the Crunchy PostgreSQL DB, AMQ Streams (Kafka.)
+The QuarkusCoffeeshop Ansbile Role performs a basic installation that includes the microservices for a robotshop, installation of the Crunchy PostgreSQL DB, AMQ Streams (Kafka.)

 The QuarkusCoffeeshop Role will deploy an event-driven demo application built with Quarkus, AMQ Streams (Kafka), and MongoDB.
 The application deploys to OpenShift (Kubernetes.)
-The source code for the  [quarkuscoffeeshop](https://github.com/quarkuscoffeeshop) application support doc can be found  [here](https://github.com/quarkuscoffeeshop/quarkuscoffeeshop-support).
+The source code for the  [quarkusrobotshop](https://github.com/quarkusrobotshop) application support doc can be found  [here](https://github.com/quarkusrobotshop/quarkusrobotshop-support).